“Bless the Lord, O my soul,

 And justice for all who are oppressed.”

 Canis Minor is the third decan belonging to Gemini.
-It was seen as “The lesser dog or wolf” by the ancients who knew the stars and called “Procyon,” its brightest star.
+The ancients, who knew the stars, saw it as “The lesser dog or wolf” and called its brightest star, “Procyon.”

 The Lesser Dog.

 Though called “The lesser dog,” it is certainly not lesser in importance or function than Canis Major, merely smaller in size.
-It was pictured more like a sheep dog than a greyhound like its larger predecessor, and is a picture of our Redeemer.
+It was pictured more like a sheep dog than a greyhound like its larger predecessor and, as such, is a picture of our Redeemer.
 Apt description being that sheep dogs watch over and protect, well, SHEEP!
 That’s us, Church! 😁

 Again we see in these two dogs the dual nature of our Redeemer: First as the Ruling, soon-coming, victorious Prince, but also as the loving, gentle Redeemer, the lover of our souls; the Burden Bearer. 💖